sagemath/sage/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/sagemath/sage-binder-env/master)

-for an instant computing environment with Sage.
+to build and launch a Sage computing environment with no local installation.
 Otherwise read on.

 The [Sage Installation Guide](https://doc.sagemath.org/html/en/installation/index.html) provides a decision tree that guides you to the type of installation